hidrokit/hidrokit/.github/ISSUE_TEMPLATE/05_ask.md

 ---
 name: "Question"
-about: "Pertanyaan/Diskusi"
+about: "Question/Discussion"
 title: ""
 labels: ask
 ---

-### Ringkasan
+### Summary

-Tulis apa yang ingin didiskusikan dan ditanyakan.
+Write what you want to discuss and ask.